-As of March 18, 2019 there have been a total of 13 shark attack bites (11 with injury, 4 of which are considered provoked*) publicly reported and verified in 2019.
-One fatal**; 5 were reported in the U.S (including zero fatal), with 2 occurring in Florida and 2 in Hawaii.
-Three have been reported in Australia, zero fatal.
-Three unconfirmed bites, worldwide, not included in the total count.
+As of May 25, 2019, there have been a total of 31 shark attack bites (28 with injury, 8 of which are considered provoked*) publicly reported and verified in 2019.
+Three fatal**; 16 were reported in the U.S (including one fatal), with 7 occurring in Florida (3 provoked), 7 in Hawaii (1 provoked,1 fatal) and 2 in California (1 no injury).
+Seven have been reported in Australia, zero fatal.
+Four unconfirmed bites, worldwide, not included in the total count.

 *Provoked defined as spearfishing, feeding sharks, fishing, etc. (listed with green marker).

 Western Australia: 1 (0 no injury, 0 provoked), Fatal: 0, Unconfirmed: 0.

 Northern Territory: 1 (0 no injury, 1 provoked), Fatal: 0, Unconfirmed 0.

 Queensland: 2 (0 no injury, 0 provoked), Fatal: 0, Unconfirmed 2.

 New South Wales: 3 (1 no injury, 1 provoked), Fatal: 0, Unconfirmed 0.